 The little brown bat migrates to caves or mines in the winter to hibernate.
 It wakes up every couple of weeks during hibernation.
 It doesn’t feed when it wakes up, but it may fly around outside the cave on warm nights.

-The little brown bat was once found in great numbers found New Hampshire, but since 2010 its population has been severely impacted by White-nose Syndrome, which affects hibernating bats, and it is now an endangered species in the state.
+The little brown bat was once found in great numbers in New Hampshire, but since 2010, its population has been severely impacted by White-nose Syndrome, and it is now an endangered species in the state.

 The little brown bat is found in most of the United States and Canada, except for the south-central and southeastern United States and northern Alaska and Canada.